-Prereq: IT 111 Lecture Min Grade: C Min Credits: 3.00
+Prerequisite: IT 111 Lecture Min Grade: C Min Credits: 3.00 And Placement into College Level Courses

 Introduction to Marketing

 Junior Level Standings: This survey course treats the basic principles of the marketing process.
 Special emphasis is given to marketing strategy plus the marketing mix which includes a determination of target markets with the appropriate products, distribution, promotion and prices.